brandonawagner/sports-analytics-app/README.md

-# Start from scratch starter project
+# Sports Analytics App

-This project contains source code and supporting files for the serverless application that you created in the AWS Lambda console.
-You can update your application at any time by committing and pushing changes to your AWS CodeCommit or GitHub repository.
+This project contains source code and supporting files for analysis of historical American sports data.
+This serverless application extracts from the Sports Statistics data set, loads into an S3 bucket and transforms it to load into a SQL database.
+This data is then displayed.

 This project includes the following files and folders:

 - src - Code for the application's Lambda function.
-- \_\_tests__ - Unit tests for the application code.
 - template.yml - A SAM template that defines the application's AWS resources.
 - buildspec.yml -  A build specification file that tells AWS CodeBuild how to create a deployment package for the function.

-Your Lambda application includes two AWS CloudFormation stacks.
-The first stack creates the pipeline that builds and deploys your application.
+This Lambda application includes two AWS CloudFormation stacks.
+The first stack creates the pipeline that builds and deploys the application.

-For a full list of possible operations, see the [AWS Lambda Applications documentation](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html).

-## Try the application out

-1. Go to the Lambda console.
-2. Select **Applications** and select the one you created.
-3. Select **helloFromLambdaFunction** in the **Resources** table.
-4. Create a test event with the default settings.
-(Select **Select a test event** -> select **Configure test events** -> type in **Event name** -> select **Create**)
-5. Select **Test** and you can see the result.

-## Add a resource to your application
+## Add a resource to this application

 The application template uses the AWS Serverless Application Model (AWS SAM) to define application resources.
 AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application resources, such as functions, triggers, and APIs.
 For resources that aren't included in the [AWS SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), you can use the standard [AWS CloudFormation resource types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).